carlosPachec0/carlosPachec0/README.md

 - 👋 Hi, I’m @carlosPachec0
 - 👀 I’m interested in ... technology, science, art, workout
-- 🌱 I’m currently learning ...about programming
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Software engineer, working with .net technologies since 2022
-- 📫 How to reach me ... charliecardenas62@gmail.com
+- 📫 How to reach me ... ing.carlos.pacheco@outlook.com

 <!---
 carlosPachec0/carlosPachec0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.